jayrsawal/tcg-convert/scrape/README.md

 1. Fetch and upsert all categories (or filtered categories if whitelist is set)
 2. For each category, fetch and upsert all groups
 3. For each group, fetch and upsert all products and extended data
-4. For each product, fetch and upsert current and historical prices
+4. For each group, fetch and upsert current and historical prices (group-level endpoint)
+5. Fetch and upsert CardTrader API data (games, categories, expansions, blueprints) if CARDTRADER_KEY is set

 ### Mock Mode (Testing Without Database Writes)